rappleit/Portential/README.md

 - [Hun Chong](https://github.com/hunchongtan)
 - [Zin](https://github.com/ziin2)

-We are all Term 3 students from the Singapore University of Technology and Design (SUTD).
+We are all Year 2 students from the Singapore University of Technology and Design (SUTD).

 ## Problem ⚠️